vignesh-seven/jpeg-resaver/README.md

 (more features coming soon)
 ### A few things to note
-If you want to mess with it
+If you want to mess with it.

-Written in Python 3.9 (32-bit)
+Written in Python 3.9 (32-bit).

 Dependencies:
  - Python